gSchool/ada-pre-course/03-pre-ada03/03-iterators/03-iterators.md

  `times` example

+Please write a few sentences about:
-* What is the difference between these two sections of code?
+1. What is the difference between these two sections of code?
-* Which is a better style solution?
+2. Which is a better style solution?

 ```ruby
 2.times do